rstoetter/db2phpsite/README.md

 Out of the box there is an user management system included.
 The users and user groups can be granted view, table and field rights.

-The generatd Website is able to manage mandatories and accounting areas.
-Therefore Also you can deploy it to an institution, which is divided into ancillary institutions.
+The generatd website is able to manage mandatories and accounting areas.
+Therefore you can deploy it to an institution, which is divided into ancillary institutions.

 The generated code runs in a XAMP (LAMP, WAMP etc.consisting of Apache web server, MySQL database and PHP environment ) environment.
-Therefore it is runnable on any imaginable operating system - may it be Linux, MS Windows or Mac OS/X. The necessary psoftware packages with web server, SQL-database and PHP environment are free of charge and free software.
+Therefore it is runnable on any imaginable operating system - may it be Linux, MS Windows or Mac OS/X. The necessary software packages with web server, SQL-database and PHP environment are free of charge and free open source software.
 They are successfully used on millions of internet platforms, well-maintained and highly efficient.

 The clients merely need a web browser to interact with the datbase and the website resides cntrally on a server, which makes the maintainance easy-peasy.